 The learning objectives set for each course are demanding and, to achieve them, candidates must make a significant commitment in time and effort to reading, studying, thinking, and completion of assessment items outside of contact time.
-Courses vary in design but all require preparation and learning before the first module.
-Regular learning is necessary between modules (students who leave everything to the last moment rarely achieve at a high level).
+Courses vary in design but all require preparation and learning before the first day of the course and regular learning is also necessary (students who leave everything to the last moment rarely achieve at a high level).

-Expressed in input terms, the time commitment required usually translates to 65-95 hours (excluding class contact time) per course.
+Expressed in input terms, on average, the time commitment required usually translates to approximately 150 hours for a 15-point course.